Hide Search Bar

 PE

 Lessons will continue to take place on Thursdays.
-This term, pupils will be learning netball, gymnastics and focusing on fitness levels.
+This term, pupils will be learning cricket, rounders and athletics.
 Please ensure pupils have the correct PE kit each week.

 HOME LEARNING